julianoappelklein/hokus/README.md

 }
 ```

-Note that your website configuration can be stored as a JSON, YAML or TOML file.
+Note that your website configuration can be a JSON, YAML or TOML file.

 ### Workspace Configuration File

 All the UI configurations and bindings are set in the workspace configuration file.

 * The workspace configuration file must be placed at the root of your Hugo website.
-* It should be versioned under the same vcs _\(version control system\)_ as your website.
+* It should be versioned under the same _version control system_ as your website.

-Here is where the UI configuration happens.

 For a minimal configuration file, see the default workspace configuration (which is auto created when you open a workspace without configuration), slightly changed: